rb16b/Accelerate-Dev/README.md

 This is an addition to the Accelerate Application Delivery Workshop.
 Users will have a chance to try:
-- Vertical Pod AutoScaler - sizing pod baseline resurces requirmennts
+- Vertical Pod AutoScaler - sizing pod baseline resources requirements
 - Horizontal Pod AutoScaler - autoscalabity
-- Pod Distributon Budget - pod disruption prevention
+- Pod Distribution Budget - pod disruption prevention
 - Network Policy - restrict access

-NOTE: Vertical Auto Scaler requires VPA operator to be installed, which was done by the cluster admin.
+NOTE: Vertical Auto Scaler requires VPA operator to be installed.

 You will be using the openshift project created during the first lab called "dev-userX", where X is a number assigned to you during workshop onboarding ( example: dev-user3 )